umarhassan-mitodl/7.344-fall-2018/content/pages/lecture-summaries.md

 Field Trip—Visit to Agios
 {{< tdclose >}}
 {{< tdopen >}}
-{{< anchor "Summ_8" >}}{{< /anchor >}}We will take a field trip to a company translating cancer metabolism findings (from the papers we have read!) into patient therapeutics. {{% resource_link "ff138b5e-0cff-40ab-b369-8d080bae73d4" "Agios" %}} is a biotechnology company founded by Dr. Lewis Cantley, Dr. Tak Mak, and Dr. Craig Thompson.
+{{< anchor "Summ_8" >}}{{< /anchor >}}We will take a field trip to a company translating cancer metabolism findings (from the papers we have read!) into patient therapeutics.
+[Agios](http://www.agios.com/) is a biotechnology company founded by Dr. Lewis Cantley, Dr. Tak Mak, and Dr. Craig Thompson.
 We have read papers from the laboratories of Drs.
 Cantley and Thompson.
 These investigators realized potential for translating the basic biology underlying tumor metabolism for cancer therapeutics and banded together to form Agios.
 Initial work has involved developing IDH inhibitors and pyruvate kinase activators, both of which are now in phase I clinical trials.
 We will tour the research space and facilities to observe how the research is done and hear a presentation from an Agios scientist describing how his/her research could benefit people afflicted with cancer and inborn errors of metabolism.
 {{< tdclose >}}

 {{< trclose >}}